tarwn/lessthandot-hugo/blogs/content/posts/2011-08-10-sql-server-code-name-denali-1.md

 I went through the guide and have listed all the white papers, demos, datasheets etc etc.

-_The SQL Server Code Name “Denali” CTP3 Product Guide includes useful resources and demos that will help IT Professionals better evaluate of CTP3.
+_The SQL Server Code Name "Denali" CTP3 Product Guide includes useful resources and demos that will help IT Professionals better evaluate of CTP3.
 This includes:

           **14 Product Datasheets**</p>